-Of the 10 student-athletes in the 2013-14 single-year FGR cohort for the three highest revenue men's and women's sports who did not graduate from the UW in six years, five transferred to other institutions and earned their degrees, two left early to pursue professional opportunities, and three student-athletes did not transfer or graduate.
+Of the eight student-athletes in the 2015-16 single-year FGR cohort for the three highest revenue men's and women's sports who did not graduate from the UW in six years, three transferred to other institutions and earned their degrees, one left early to pursue professional opportunities, and four student-athletes did not transfer or graduate.

-The APR for UW student-athletes - used by the NCAA to hold institutions accountable for the academic progress of their student-athletes - was above 930 in all sports in both the multiyear and single year measures.
-The GSR for UW student-athletes was 91% in 2019-20, which was three percentage points higher than the GSR for all NCAA Division I student-athletes (88%).
-The UW student-athlete four-year average FGR was 73% in 2019-20, compared to 74% for the Big Ten Conference, and 68% for all NCAA Division I student-athletes.
-The four-year average FGR for all UW-Madison students was 86%.
+The APR for UW student-athletes - used by the NCAA to hold institutions accountable for the academic progress of their student-athletes - was above 930 in all sports in the multiyear measure and in all but one sport in single-year measures.
+The GSR for UW student-athletes was 91% in 2021-22, which was two percentage points higher than the GSR for all NCAA Division I student-athletes (89%).
+The UW student-athlete four-year average FGR was 76% in 2021-22, compared to 76% for the Big Ten Conference, and 69% for all NCAA Division I student-athletes.
+The four-year average FGR for all UW-Madison students was 88%.